99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - redirects to target EC2 instances
   - redirects to IP addresses
   - supports TCP,HTTP,HTTPS health checks
+  - capture the user's source IP address and source port

 - gateway load balancer (GLB): operates at layer 3 network layer, scale and manage 3rd party virtual applications for example firewalls, intrusion detection system, inspection system... for example if u want your traffic to be